timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

 to add just one data node to a cluster, this will perform worse than a single-node TimescaleDB instance and is not recommended.

-### Step 1: Create Services for Access and Data node Services [](step1-create-services)
+### Step 1: Create Services for Access and Data node Services [](step1)

-First, you need to create new Services within your Forge account.
+First, you need to create new Services within your Cloud account.
 As mentioned earlier, you should create _at least_ three Services to set up a multi-node cluster: one access node and two data nodes.

-There is currently no way to distinguish between the access node and data nodes within the Timescale Forge console, **so we strongly recommend that you include “AN" and "DN" in the names of each service, respectively (eg. "AN-mycluster", "DN1-mycluster", "DN2-mycluster", etc.)**.
+There is currently no way to distinguish between the access node and data nodes within the Timescale Cloud console, **so we strongly recommend that you include “AN" and "DN" in the names of each service, respectively (eg. "an-mycluster", "dn1-mycluster", "dn2-mycluster", etc.)**.
 Services can only assume one role in a cluster (access or data node), and only one Service can act as the access node.

 For simplicity you can start with the same hardware configuration for all Services.
-On Timescale Forge, Service configuration can be modified later to better tune access and data node requirements.
+On Timescale Cloud, Service plans can be upgraded later to better tune access and data node requirements.

 >:TIP:More advanced users might consider using larger disks on data nodes (this is where the distributed hypertable data is stored) and more memory and CPU for the access node.

->:WARNING: Services created prior to January 2021 may be running TimescaleDB v1.7.4 or earlier.
-We recommend creating a new Service when setting up multi-node, although some earlier Services may be upgradable to v2.0.
+>:WARNING: To setup your first multi-node instance in Timescale Cloud, you will need to create new instances which will default to TimescaleDB 2.0, the version required to implement a multi-node cluster.

 ### Step 2: Modify Access Node settings [](step2)